Aerospace 590 is a directed study course, where a student is able to get one-on-one training with an individual faculty member.

 Faculty mentor: Professor Ilya Kolmanovsky

 Project description: The research activity involves literature search, defining an advanced propulsion system for a small aircraft, analyzing its properties, developing a control-oriented model in Matlab-Simulink and developing transient controls to deliver output power with best fuel efficiency.
-A specific example of an on-going 590 project in Winter of 2011 involves a hybrid propulsion system based on a direct methanol fuel cell combined with lithium-polymer battery.
+A specific example of a 590 project involves a hybrid propulsion system based on a direct methanol fuel cell combined with lithium-polymer battery.
 The expected outcome is a written report documenting the completed research.

 Expected Time Commitment: 9 hours/week (3 credits)